How the Supreme Court student loan decision affects you

 Mayotte recommends borrowers use the loan-simulator tool at StudentAid.gov or the one on TISLA’s website to find a payment plan that best fits their needs.
 The calculators tell you what your monthly payment would be under each available plan, as well as your long-term costs.

-If your budget doesn’t allow you to resume payments, it’s important to know how to navigate the possibility of default and delinquency on a student loan.
-Both can hurt your credit rating, which would make you ineligible for additional aid.
+Hours after the Supreme Court decision, President Joe Biden announced a 12-month grace period to help borrowers who struggle after payments restart.
+Biden said borrowers can and should make payments during the first 12 months after payments resume, but, if they don’t, they won’t be at risk of default and it won’t hurt their credit scores.
+But details about this plan have yet to be released.

-If you’re in a short-term financial bind you may qualify for deferment or forbearance — allowing you to temporarily suspend payment.
+After that grace period, if you’re in a short-term financial bind, you may qualify for deferment or forbearance — allowing you to temporarily suspend payment.

 If you’ve worked for a government agency or a nonprofit, the Public Service Loan Forgiveness program offers cancellation after 10 years of regular payments, and some income-driven repayment plans cancel the remainder of a borrower’s debt after 20 to 25 years.